tusharsaran/datastructures/Recursion/src/com/recursion/practice/basics/Readme.md

 # Name Reversal
 this method is to reverse the given name as part of the parameter.
+<p> for e.g. the input is "SURUCHI" so the output we are looking is the reversal of the name - "IHCURUS"

 <br>
 <h3> Here is the code snippet </h3>